Certificate of Residence in Onondaga County

 duty.
 Their legal address is their former/permanent address.

-No earlier than 60 days prior to registration of the class(es) or no later than 30 days after classes begin.
+No earlier than 60 days prior to and no later than 30 days after the start of the semester they are applying for.
 This must be applied for

 upon the start of every school year and is valid for one year from the date of